Last Updated on

 There´s also an airport shuttle bus for 30 Dinars.

-To get around the city is the tramway the easiest way, with its 10stations along the 8.1Km long tracks.
+To get around the city is the tramway the most comfortable way, with its 10stations along the 8.1Km long tracks.

 Its currently work undergoing to connect the tramway with the airport.

-Accommodation: There are not many accommodation options in Constantine that you can book in advance online.
-I did stay at the IBIS Constantine which is located right night to the main city square.
-It´s also a bar here serving cold beer, one of few in the city
+Hotels in Constantine: There are not many accommodation options in Constantine that you can book in advance online.
+I did stay at the IBIS Constantine, which is located right night to the main city square.
+It´s also a bar here serving cold beer, one of few in the city.

 Safety: Like any anywhere in Algeria so did I feel 100% safe in Constantine, there were no issues walking around the city on my own, also after dark.
 Everyone was super friendly and welcoming.
 I really enjoyed my visit to Constantine.